 ‘I beseech your Lordship, even as you must one day beg comfort from God and cry unto him for his abundant mercy, that you will be pleased to spare the time, and to finish and effect, in some sort, your heart’s intent toward me.
 If I could either help or blame their cries and impatience, I would, for myself, leave all to God and your Lordship.
 But, if your Lordship spare one thought towards this estate I mine, I cannot but hope of some happy end; which I leave to your Lordship’s goodness to resolve of, and rest your most miserable creature to do you service.’

-Ralegh also spent much of his time worrying about the health of his family especially during the progress of the plague in the Tower in 1604.
+Ralegh was, naturally, also concerned about the health of his family, especially during the progress of the plague in 1604.
 In a letter to the Viscount of Cranborne, he wrote:

 ‘danger of death by the palsy; nightly, of suffocation, by wasted and obstructed lungs.
 And now, the plague being come at the next door unto me, only the narrow passage of the way between.
 My poor child having lain this 14 days next to a woman with a running plague sore, and but a paper wall between – and whose child is also this Thursday dead of the plague.
 So as now my wife and child, and others in whom I had comfort, have abandoned me; and in what fearful estate, the Lord knows.
 My most humble desire is to be removed elsewhere, even to what place which God’s goodness, and Charity, shall move your Lordship’s heart; that I be not left alone and remediless as well for this visitation as for other as lamentable diseases which possess me.’